geochasm/DRCOG_Buildings/workflow.md

  * Get the `.osm` file you will review and import by clicking the link in the **Extra Instructions** section on the "Task #" task details view.
 This will download a pregenerated OSM data file for the task in your browser's 'Downloads' directory.
  * You can ignore the Tip about downloading the .gpx file in order to see the current task boundary.
 The pregenerated OSM data file for the task will only contain buildings within the task boundary
- * Open JSOM and then open this .osm data file in JOSM; depending on your JOSM install method you may simply be able to click on the JOSM file in your Downloads directory
+ * Open this .osm data file in JOSM; depending on your JOSM install method you may simply be able to click on the JOSM file in your Downloads directory
  * **CAUTION** If you have worked on multiple tasks for this project you may have multiple .osm files in your 'Downloads' directory; be sure to open the correct file for your current task

  * Once you have opened the .osm file you should see something like the below image; this is for the the task #16 from the Idaho Springs pilot project